theochem/chemtools/doc/sci_doc_global_linear.rst

 and :math:`(N_0-1)` electron systems.
 In that case, :math:`N_{\text{max}}=N_0` which gives :math:`\Delta N_{\text{max}}=0`,
 and

- .. todo:: include the generalized singned definitions.
+ .. todo:: include the generalized signed definitions.

  .. math::